  The Media Presentation Description (MPD) describes a Media Presentation, i.e. a bounded or unbounded presentation of media content.
 In particular, it defines formats to announce resource identifiers for Segments and to provide the context for these identified resources within a Media Presentation.
 These resource identifiers are HTTP-URLs possibly combined with a byte range.

  The Segment formats specify the formats of the entity body of the HTTP response to an HTTP GET request or a partial HTTP GET with the indicated byte range using HTTP/1.1 as defined in RFC 2616 to a resource identified in the MPD.
-Segments typically contain efficiently coded media data and metadata according to or aligned with common media formats.
+Segments typically contain efficiently coded media data and metadata conforming to or at least closely aligned with common media formats.

 The MPD provides sufficient information for a client to provide a streaming service to the user by accessing the Segments through the protocol specified in the scheme of the defined resources.
 In the context of this part of ISO/IEC 23009 the assumed protocol is HTTP/1.1.
 Such a client is referred to as a DASH Client in the remainder of 23009-1.
 However, this part of ISO/IEC 23009 does not provide a normative specification for such a client.